velocitatem/diet-coke/README.md

 This repository implements a knowledge distillation pipeline that transfers knowledge from a fine-tuned BERT model (teacher) to a lightweight Decision Tree (student) for sentiment classification on the IMDB dataset.

+> 🚧 This project is very compute intensive 🚧

 ## Why Distillation?

 While large language models like BERT achieve excellent performance, they: